ocaml/oasis/README-omake.md

 The generated _oasis_build.om files already initialize these variables in a meaningful way.
 Nevertheless, you should know:

+ * For compiling modules, the value of of these variable at the end of the OMakefile in the same directory counts.

  * If you want good control over the flags for a certain library or executable, build the library or executable in a directory of its own.
 This way, you can be sure that it is isolated from the